 Please contact our Administrator with your initial enquiry email@example.com

-Click here to download a Request for Application package.
+or click here to download a Request for Application package.

 The BC Certified Organic Program.

-As an accredited member of the Certified Organic Associations of British Columbia (COABC), FVOPA subscribes to and administers the BC Certified Organic Program (BCCOP) provided by the COABC.
-The BCCOP has adopted the Canadian Standard (Can/CGSB 32-310 and Can/CGSB 32-311) as the Provincial standards.
+As an accredited member of the Certified Organic Associations of British Columbia (COABC), FVOPA subscribes to and administers the BC Certified Organic ISO 17065 Program (BCCOP) provided by the COABC.
+The BCCOP has adopted the Canadian Standard (Can/CGSB 32-310 and Can/CGSB 32-311) as the Provincial Standards.
 The BCCOP is a system of accreditation (of certification bodies) and certification (of enterprises) provided under law in British Columbia.
 The COABC is the administrator of the Organic Regulations following the Agri-Food Choice and Quality Act of BC.
 Accreditation under the BC Certified Organic ISO 65 Compliant Program therefore entitles FVOPA to supply its operators with certification under the Canada Organic Regime.

 The Canada Organic Regime

 The COABC is recognised by the Canadian Food Inspection Agency (CFIA) as an official accreditation body under the Canadian Organic Regime.
 The Canadian Organic Regime is administered by the CFIA under the authority of the Organic Products Regulation 2009 (this regulation is enacted under the Canadian Agricultural Products Act).
 The Canadian Organic Regime is a mandatory program covering organic claims on products that are traded over provincial or international boundaries.
-FVOPA administers compliance to CAN/CGSB 32-310/32-311-2009, as well as compliance with the US/Canada Equivalence Arrangement.
+FVOPA administers compliance to CAN/CGSB 32-310/32-311-amended 2011) as well as compliance with the US/Canada Equivalence Arrangement.